Welcome to St John’s

 With its distinctive spire being clearly visible across the town, this holy place has been a beacon of hope and refuge since the town was formed.
 Built in 1863 in the style of the Gothic revival, our beautiful church has been the place where our parish and people have come together – to offer worship to God, and to celebrate the great moments of joy in their lives.
 We strive to continue that same mission today – of drawing people to Christ, and extending His loving care to all in our community.

-Please consider making a donation to the
+Please consider making a donation to our Organ Fund

-We are a registered Charity 1165166
+We are a registered Charity 1165166 Support St John’s Church here

-The organ was installed in 1889 and was built by James Jepson Binns (1885 – 1929).
+The organ was installed in 1889 and was built by James Jepson Binns (1855 – 1929).
 The instrument has three manuals and pedals with twenty-seven stops.
 In the early 1900s the first of two tranches of Edwardian alterations were carried out.
 The first was by Bonavia Hunt, who revoiced a section of the organ pipes, and in 1927 the second change was carried out by organ builders Morgan & Smith, who provided new pneumatic key-actions, console alterations and tonal alterations.

 Skip to content